maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 15.md

 We will get a straight line for one instance,
 ![[Screenshot 2024-11-28 at 10.32.02 PM.png]]

-This is an **Aperture problem**, we can’t uniquely determine the actual motion based on the one instance.
-We can only measure component orthogonally.
+This is an **Aperture problem**, we can’t uniquely determine the actual motion without distinct features in track.

+We can only measure component of visual motion in direction perpendicular to the contour.

 ![[Screenshot 2024-11-28 at 10.33.01 PM.png]]